TatianaVeda/frontend-framework/framework/docs/best-practices.md

 ---

-Following these guidelines will help you avoid common pitfalls and build more reliable, maintainable applications with the framework.
+Following these guidelines will help you avoid common pitfalls and build more reliable,performant, maintainable and easy to extend application, using this framework.